Fiat 128: 128 Rally

-Other mechanical improvements were the addition of a vacuum servo, an engine protection plate, better tyres, new gear ratios for the 4-speed transmission, a higher capacity battery and an alternator in place of the dynamo).
+Other mechanical improvements were the addition of a vacuum servo, an engine protection plate, better tyres, new gear ratios for the 4-speed transmission, a higher capacity battery and an alternator in place of the dynamo.

-A number of exterior features set the Rally apart from other 128s.
-At the front there was a black radiator grille, carrying the round Fiat emblem typical of the marque's sports cars; split bumpers joined by a tubular steel bar; and halogen headlamps and bumper-mounted auxiliary lamps.
-At the rear dual round tail lamps replaced the square ones found on the regular two-door 128.
-"Rally" badging on the bonnet and boot lid and stripes along the side sills completed the sporty look.
+Several exterior features set the Rally apart from other 128s.
+At the front, there was a black radiator grille, carrying the round Fiat emblem typical of the marque's sports cars; split bumpers joined by a tubular steel bar; and halogen headlamps and bumper-mounted auxiliary lamps.
+A curious feature of the 128 Rally for the South African market was that it was based on the four-door sedan rather than the two-door.
+Otherwise, it was identical in appearance to overseas model.
+At the rear of the 128 Rally, dual round tail lamps replaced the square ones found on the regular two-door 128.
+As part of the sporty look, stripes adorned the side sills, while "Rally" badging ornamented the front bonnet and boot lid.

 The interior was upholstered in black leatherette, and the dashboard housed upgraded instrumentation: a tachometer was standard equipment, and water temperature and oil pressure gauges took the place of the ashtray, relocated to the centre console.
 Front sports seats with headrests and a two-spoke sports steering wheel replaced the standard items.

-In October 1972 Fiat introduced several updates to the whole 128 saloon and Familiare range, including the 128 Rally.
-In particular the Rally received new upholstery (leatherette with cloth seat centres) and a black plastic protection to the front bumper tube.
+At the October 1972 update of the 128 model range, the Rally received new upholstery (leatherette with cloth seat centres) and a black plastic protection to the front bumper tube.

 128 Coupé and 3P

-At the 53rd Turin Motor Show of November 1971 Fiat introduced the 128 Coupé, also called 128 Sport, a 2-door, 4-seat coupé based on a shortened 128 chassis.
+At the 53rd Turin Motor Show of November 1971 Fiat introduced the 128 Coupé, also called 128 Sport, a 2-door, 4-seat coupé designed in-house and based on a shortened 128 chassis.
 It was produced until 1975, but in latter years sales were dropping off considerably in favor of the mid-engined X1/9.
 Since Fiat had to pay a commission to Bertone for every X1/9, it was decided to provide some internal competition in the form of the updated hatchback coupé 128 3P.
-"3P" stands for Tre Porte, or "Three Doors" in Italian.
-The 128 3P used the existing design back to the B-pillar, with some detail modifications to the grille and headlights.
+"3P" stands for Tre Porte, or "Three Doors" in Italian; it appeared in 1975 and remained in production until 1980.
+Designed by Paolo Boano of Fiat Centro Stile, the 128 3P used the existing design back to the B-pillar, with some detail modifications to the grille and headlights.

 The Coupé version was available with two different engines (1100 and 1300) and in two different trim levels (S and SL) for a total of four variants.
 In its base "S" trim, the coupé had single rectangular front headlamps, and wheels and hubcaps from the saloon.
 The pricier "SL" (for Sport Lusso) was distinguished by quadruple round headlamps, a specific grille, steel sport wheels without hubcaps, chromed window surround trim, door handles and fuel cap, and black decorative striping along the sills and across the tail panel.
 Inside it gained a leatherette-wrapped steering wheels, perforated leatherette upholstery, extended four-gauge instrumentation, loop pile carpeting and black headlining.